 - A-1.
-ASA supports a soybean program that: - a. assists farmers to better manage risk - b. provides planting flexibility to enable U.S. soybean farmers to base their decisions on market signals - c. responds to environmental and conservation concerns - A-2.
+ASA supports a soybean program that: a. assists farmers to better manage risk b. provides planting flexibility to enable U.S. soybean farmers to base their decisions on market signals - c. responds to environmental and conservation concerns - A-2.
 ASA will work closely with other farm organizations to enhance risk management tools and strengthen the farm safety net in the next Farm Bill.
 (2019) - A-3.
 ASA supports maintaining decoupling under the ARC and PLC programs.
 (2017) - A-4.
 ASA supports the pilot program for dividing up to 25 large counties under ARC in the 2018 Farm Bill.
-(2019)
+(2019) - A-5.
+ASA urges USDA to adopt a uniform definition for a Beginning Farmer and Rancher to be used by all agencies within the department.
+We suggest that any definition used by the Farm Service Agency (FSA) adds these provisions directing the FSA to allow a producer to exclude certain years from their beginning farmer status if the producer meets on of the following criteria: - while they are under the age of 18 (including the crop year you turn 18) - while they are on active duty in the U.S. military - while they are in a post-secondary education program (the post-secondary education exclusion cannot exceed 5 years) (2020)